 Fresh fruit and toast work well as breakfast accompaniments.
 My family will never turn down a fruit salad!

-If saving the quiche for lunch or dinner, we like to serve it with a green salad and some slices of a crusty loaf of bread.
+If saving the quiche for lunch or dinner, we like to serve it with a green salad or Mediterranean cucumber salad and some slices of a crusty loaf of bread.
 Brush the slices of bread with olive oil, sprinkle on some rosemary and Parmesan cheese, and pop them into the oven (on a baking sheet) for 5 minutes.